mlbcraven/mlbcraven/README.md

 Hi , My name is John
 I'm working on logistics as manager
 My Hobby is programming
-currently learning kotlin - js,html,css
+currently learning kotlin - js,html,css - React, ReactNative
 I also used R for a projects
 I'm looking to collaborate on any project that uses the languages mentioned before with the end goal on obtaining experience in the field